accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### Android

 1. Access the font size settings for the platform: *Settings &gt; Accessibility &gt; Font size* (depending on the version of the platform, the access path may be different);
-1. Increase the value of the font size (potentiometer at the bottom of the screen) until you reach a magnification of 200% (on some terminals, the potentiometer gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so check that the test is only carried out for a value of 200%).
+1. Increase the value of the font size (potentiometer at the bottom of the screen) until you reach a magnification of 200% (on some devices, the potentiometer gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so check that the test is only carried out for a value of 200%).
 1. If necessary, restart the application to ensure that the parameter is taken into account by the application.
 1. Check that
 	- that all the texts in the interface have been enlarged;